diegofonde/CPSC_408_final/README.md

 ## Known Errors/Notes

 * Some code may be written with sqlite and we need to fix to mysql
-* Due to the lack of data, in order to properly see all features I recommend loggin in as Kaye Galand for student and Rene German for professor
+* Due to the lack of data, in order to properly see all features I recommend loggin in as Kaye Galang for student and Rene German for professor
+* When creating new student entity also recommended to use computer science program
+*

 ## Execution Instructions